Actively Recruiting

 - Patient has had status epilepticus within 3 months of screening

-- Patient has had a seizure lasting 5 minutes or longer followed by a second seizure without regaining consciousness, or repeated seizures lasting 30 minutes or longer
+- Patient has had a seizure lasting 5 minutes or longer, followed by a second seizure without regaining consciousness, or repeated seizures for 30 minutes or longer

-- Patient is unable to comply with the study procedures or has a clinical disease or laboratory abnormality that increases the risk of participation in the opinion of the investigator
+- Patient is unable to comply with study procedures or has a clinical disease or laboratory abnormality that may increase the risk of participation according to investigator's opinion

 AI-Screening